joshuadahlunr/cs480dahl/PA8/README.md

 [Assimp build install](https://github.com/assimp/assimp/blob/master/Build.md)

 ## CMake Instructions
-The building of the project is done using CMake, installation with apt-get or brew may be necessary.
+The building of the project is done using CMake (at least version 3.8), installation with apt-get or brew may be necessary.
 A compiler capable of compiling c++17 code is required (any compiler shipped with a modern distribution of Linux should be sufficient).

 ```bash
 mkdir build